Revised and updated January 5, 2021.

 Tutor Doctor sends its tutors into the homes of students of all grade levels to help them advance in any and all academic subjects.
 The one-on-one tutors first get to know the student so they can adjust their techniques to best address each student’s learning needs.
 The initial assessment and consultation is conducted free of charge and is also used to match the student up to the right tutor.
 The company’s X-skills program is a highly-customized approach that helps students develop the “executive” skills needed for sustained academic success.

-Founded in Ontario, Canada in 2000 and franchising since 2003, the number of locations has increased rapidly in recent years from just 17 locations in 2008 to the current total of 662 (an increase of 107 from the previous year’s total of 555), none of which are company-owned and 307 of which are located outside the US.
+Founded in Ontario, Canada in 2000 and franchising since 2003, the number of locations has increased rapidly in recent years from 176 locations in 2010 to the current total of 686 (up from the previously reported total of 662), of which none are company-owned and 332 of which are located outside the US.

 5. Sylvan Learning